-Gender Expression refers to how a person expresses their gender identity through their manner of dress, speech, behavior and/or other physical expressions of themselves (masculine, feminine, androgynous, other).
+Gender Expression refers to how people express their gender identity through their manner of dress, speech, behavior, and/or other physical expressions of themselves (masculine, feminine, androgynous, other).

-Gender Identity refers to how a person understands their own gender (man, woman, other).
+Gender Identity refers to how people understand their own gender (man, woman, other).